penumbra-zone/penumbra/spec/crypto/fmd/sender-receiver.md

 FMD*) to *Sender FMD*, in which the false positive probability is chosen by the sender.

-Like R-FMD, S-FMD consists of a tuple of algorithms `(KeyGen, Flag, Extract, Test)`.
-Like R-FMD, `KeyGen` generates a root key and a flag key, and `Test` takes a detection key and a flag ciphertext and produces a detection result.
-Unlike R-FMD, `Extract` produces a detection key directly from the root key, and `Flag` takes the false positive rate $p$ and the receiver's flag key to produce a flag ciphertext.
-As discussed below, S-FMD can be realized using tweaks to either of the R-FMD constructions in the original paper.
+S-FMD consists of a tuple of algorithms `(KeyGen, CreateClue, Examine)`.
+Like R-FMD, `CreateClue` creates a clue and `Examine` takes a detection key and a clue and produces a detection result.
+As discussed in the [next section](./construction.md), S-FMD can be realized using tweaks to either of the R-FMD constructions in the original paper.

+Unlike R-FMD, the false positive rate is set by the sender, so `CreateClue` takes both the false positive rate $p$ and the receiver's clue key.
+Because the false postive rate is set by the sender, there is no separation of capability between the root key and a detection key, so `KeyGen` outputs a clue key and a detection key, and `Extract` disappears.

 In R-FMD, flag ciphertexts are universal with respect to the false positive rate, which is applied to the detection key; in S-FMD, the false positive rate is applied to the flag ciphertext and the detection key is universal.
-(This means there is no meaningful difference in capability between the root key and the detection key, so the distinction is maintained just for ease of comparison between the two variants).

 Unlike R-FMD, S-FMD allows detection precision to be adaptive, by having senders use a (consensus-determined) false positive parameter.
 This parameter should